The End of the World (Doctor Who): Effects and costumes

 The episode contains 203 visual effects shots that were completed over eight weeks, compared to "about 100" in the film Gladiator; Russell T Davies joked that there never would be an episode of the same scale due to the expense in producing it.
 As of "The Wedding of River Song" (2011), no Doctor Who episode contains as many special effects shots.
 Producer Phil Collinson also said the episode had more monsters than ever before.

 Both Cassandra and the robotic spiders — other than an inactive one — are completely CGI creatures.
-According to Russell T Davies, Cassandra was worked on for "many many months" and costed a "fortune".
+According to Russell T Davies, Cassandra was worked on for "many many months" and cost a "fortune".
 The Moxx of Balhoon was originally going to be animated, but this changed to a "glove puppet" and then a full rubber suit when it was desired he be "chunkier".
 Actor Jimmy Vee had done similar parts before, although the actor said it was hard filming in the costume, which took three hours to put on.
 Jabe was originally more tree bark-like in the face, but it was decided that she be a Silver Birch instead.

 Other effects include the creation of a fake 7" single for Britney Spears' "Toxic".
 In the episode, Cassandra unveils an "iPod" (actually a Wurlitzer jukebox), that plays "Tainted Love" by Soft Cell and later "Toxic".
 Since "Toxic" was not actually released as a 7" 45 rpm vinyl single, the production team mocked up a 7" single for use in the episode.